A Lecture and Dialogue

 "נרשם בגוף: מוח, נפש וגוף בריפוי מטראומה" של הפסיכיאטר ד"ר בסל ואן דר קולק עומד להיות ספר הפסיכולוגיה הנקרא ביותר בישראל בשנה הקרובה, ואולי גם בחמש השנים הקרובות, ובצדק."Learn More →

 This course offers up to 8/8.5 CE for

 - Psychologists (APA)

 - New York Board for Psychology (NY PSY)

 Each live event is recorded and made available only to students taking this course.
 Registration for this course will close on the last day of the program: November 10, 2021.

 For those who are seeking CE credits but are unable to attend the live portion of the course, credits will be made available through a self-paced home study program.
-You will have up to 1 year to complete the requirements to receive your certificate.
+You will have up to October 31st, 2022 to complete your quiz & evaluation.